-View LOYLE WAID's Obituary on theledger.com and share memories
+View Loyle Waid's Obituary on theledger.com and share memories

 He owned and operated his own Front End Loader business for 40 Years clearing land and pulling trees.

 Loyle will be laid to rest in the Forest Hill Cemetery, Haines City, Florida on Wednesday, April 1, 2020.
 Graveside service at 10am.
-Condolences via:
+Condolences via:www.oakridgefuneralcare.com

 Published in Ledger from Mar.
 31 to Apr.
 1, 2020